 - Knowledge of the intent of IRS and information on how this data will be used

-- Representation either by oneself or an authorized tax professional such as a tax attorney
+- Representation either by oneself or an authorized tax professional

 - Appeal in disagreements within the IRS and before the courts